stsichler/nbdpnp/README.md

 ## Notes

+- Currently there is no authentication or encryption support, so this is only useful for LANs.
 - The protocol is newline-delimited JSON over TCP.
 - The client periodically reconnects when a server is offline.
 - The client searches the next free `/dev/nbdX` dynamically for each active export.